Xiongjie Deng

 Academic Profile

-Xiongjie is a DPhil student who focuses on measuring, modelling, monitoring, and forecasting forest spatiotemporal dynamics across tropical ecosystems based on remote sensing data in junction with in-situ measurements.
-Specifically, he investigates how to map and predict plant functional traits from space and how functional traits help to understand tropical forests' responses to the changing environment.
-Before joining Oxford, Xiongjie earned a master's degree from Wuhan University with distinction and a bachelor's degree from Chongqing University.
+Xiongjie is a DPhil student whose research focuses on measuring, modelling, monitoring, and forecasting spatiotemporal dynamics in forest ecosystems using remote sensing data together with in-situ measurements.
+He investigates how to map and predict forest biodiversity from space and how forests respond to a changing environment.

 Selected Publications